czottmann/obsidian-actions-uri/docs/routes/file-properties.md

 When **overwriting**, all of the note's properties will be replaced with the new ones.
 When **updating**, the properties specified in the `properties` parameter will replace existing keys with the same name, leaving the rest untouched.

 In absence of a dedicated Obsidian API method for writing properties (AFAICT), Actions URI will translate the `properties` parameter into front matter YAML, and then replace the old front matter.
-Obsidian will pick up the file change and populate the note's properties from the changed front matter. *How* Obsidian interprets those values is up to, and can only be done in Obsidian itself, please see [the official Property doc page for more details](https://help.obsidian.md/Editing+and+formatting/Properties#Property%20types).
+Obsidian will pick up the file change and populate the note's properties from the changed front matter. *How* Obsidian interprets those values is up to you, and it can only be specified in Obsidian itself — please see [the official Property doc page for more details](https://help.obsidian.md/Editing+and+formatting/Properties#Property%20types).

 The `properties` parameter will only accept object values with valid types (i.e., string, list of strings, number, and boolean).
 Date and Date & Time properties are represented as string values.